ManishChapagain/three-way-auth/README.md

-Three Way Authentication using Bcrypt, HOTP and TOTP Database used: MySQL
+Three Way Authentication using Bcrypt, HOTP and TOTP \n Database used: MySQL